-Distinctive features: Often large lianas, petioles with distal pulvinus very conspicuous, pistillate flowers with no petals, or these rudimentary in A. panamensis (Standl.)
+Distinctive features: Large lianas, petioles with distal pulvinus very conspicuous, pistillate flowers with no petals, or these rudimentary in A. panamensis (Standl.)
 Krukoff & Barneby; drupelets oblongoid to weakly obovoid with the remnant of the style/stigma near the base, endocarp crustaceous or woody, scarcely ornamented by moderately engraved-reticulate veins on the external surface, smooth on the internal surface; seed and embryo hippocrepiform.

-Distribution: A neotropical genus of 32 species of lianas, although Abuta grandifolia (Mart.)
-Sandwith, as it is currently understood, in addition to being a liana can be a scrambling shrub, an erect shrub, or even a tree; ranging from southern Mexico to Bolivia and Brazil, but more diverse in the Amazon basin and the Guianas; primary or secondary forests, lowlands to submontane forests up to about 2,270 m in elevation in Oxapampa, Peru, and in sub-deciduous forest in Chiapas, Mexico.
+Distribution: A neotropical genus of 32 species of lianas, although Abuta grandifolia as currently understood, in addition to being a liana can be a scrambling shrub, an erect shrub, or even a tree; ranging from southern Mexico to Bolivia and Brazil, but more diverse in the Amazon basin and the Guianas; primary or secondary forests, lowlands to submontane forests up to ~2,270 m in elevation in Oxapampa, Peru, and in subdeciduous forest in Chiapas, Mexico.

 ANOMOSPERMUM Miers, Ann.
 Mag.
 Nat.
 Hist. ser.
 2. 7: 36, 39.
 1851.

 Orthomene Barneby & Krukoff (1971).

-Large twining lianas, flowering high up in the canopy, reaching ≥ 20 m in length; young branches pubescent to glabrous, lacking lenticles or faintly lenticellate, old stems cylindrical or flattened reaching up to 22 cm in diam.; cross section with successive cambia.
-Leaves chartaceous to coriaceous, elliptic or ovate to rhombic, entire, glabrous to pubescent abaxially, base acute to obtuse, apex acuminate, basifixed, 3-5palmatinerved, usually the outer most pair faint, secondary veins arising below the midlle of the blade, but sometimes inconspicuous, tertiary veins reticulate; petioles pulvinate on both ends, shorter on leaves directly exposed to the sun.
+Large twining lianas, reaching ≥ 20 m in length; young branches pubescent to glabrous, lacking lenticles or faintly lenticellate, old stems cylindrical or flattened, reaching up to 22 cm in diam.; cross section with successive cambia.
+Leaves chartaceous to coriaceous, elliptic or ovate to rhombic, entire, glabrous to pubescent abaxially, base acute to obtuse, apex acuminate, 3-5-palmatinerved, usually the outer most pair faint, secondary veins arising below the midlle of the blade, but sometimes inconspicuous, tertiary veins reticulate; petioles pulvinate on both ends.
 Staminate inflorescences in pseudoracemes or panicles; flowers solitary or fasciculate along the inflorescence axis, or flowers borne along leafy or leafless young branches, solitary or in subcymose clusters; perianth yellow, green-yellow, pale green, or light orange.
-Sepals 6-9, free, in 2-3 unequal whorls, the inner ones larger than the outer ones; petals 6, free, fleshy, the lateral margins strongly inflexed and fully enclosing the opposite stamen, forming a compact pseudodics around the latter; stamens 6, filaments free, usually bent inwards, anthers dehiscing longitudinally, appearing transversal due to the bending of the filament.
+Sepals 6-9, free, in 2-3 unequal whorls, the inner ones larger than the outer ones; petals 6, free, fleshy, the lateral margins strongly inflexed and fully enclosing the opposite stamen; stamens 6, filaments free, usually bent inwards, anthers dehiscing longitudinally, appearing transversal due to the bending of the filament.
 Pistillate inflorescences of solitary or paired flowers, axillary; perianth green.
 Sepals and petals as in the staminate flowers, petals glabrous on both surfaces; staminodes 6; carpels 3, glabrous, style short, stigma subulate or linguiform.
 Fruiting drupelets sometimes fainly lenticellate.
-Drupelets asymmetrically ovoid or ellipsoid, sessile on a subglobose torus, the style scar subapical or apical; exocarp coriaceous, orange or yellow when ripe; mesocarp fleshy, thin; endocarp asymmetrically ovoid or ellipsoid, woody or bony, slightly bilaterally compressed, the external surface smooth, rugulose or foveolate, the latter corresponding to conical projections on the internal surface; seed and embryo "J-shaped" or straight, endosperm fully ruminate; cotyledons subterete, sub-fleshy, appressed.
+Drupelets asymmetrically ovoid or ellipsoid, sessile on a subglobose torus, the style scar subapical or apical; exocarp coriaceous, orange or yellow when ripe; mesocarp fleshy, thin; endocarp asymmetrically ovoid or ellipsoid, woody or bony, slightly bilaterally compressed, the external surface smooth, rugulose or foveolate, the latter corresponding to conical projections on the internal surface; seed and embryo "J-shaped" or straight, endosperm fully ruminate; cotyledons subterete, subfleshy, appressed.

-Anomospermum schomburgkii Miers, photo by P. Acevedo.
+Anomospermum schomburgkii, photo by P. Acevedo.

-Distinctive features: Flowers with strongly fleshy petals that completely enclose the opposite stamens; drupelets with the style scar subapical or apical (in species formerly placed in Orthomene), and a bony or woody endocarp.
+Distinctive features: Flowers with fleshy petals that completely enclose the opposite stamens; drupelets with the style scar subapical or apical (in species formerly placed in Orthomene), and a bony or woody endocarp.

-Distribution: A genus of nine species and five subspecies that are found from Nicaragua to Brazil and Bolivia, including Venezuela, French Guiana, Colombia, Ecuador, and Peru; lowland riparian forests to montane forests; 200-2,300 m.
+Distribution: A genus of nine species and five subspecies; Nicaragua to Brazil and Bolivia, including Venezuela, French Guiana, Colombia, Ecuador, and Peru; lowland riparian forests to montane forests; 200-2,300 m.

 BORISMENE Barneby, Mem.
 New York Bot.
 Gard.
 22(4): 144.
 1972.